frontenddogma/web-development-glossary/manuscript/x.md

 : A specification for how to formally describe the elements in an Extensible Markup Language (XML) document.
 XSD can be used by programmers to verify each piece of item content in a document, and to check if it adheres to the description of the element it is placed in.&nbsp;[†](#w-xsd) ℹ︎&nbsp;[w3.org/TR/xmlschema-0](https://www.w3.org/TR/xmlschema-0/)

 XML User Interface Language
 : A user interface markup language developed by Mozilla.
 XUL is implemented as an XML dialect, enabling graphical user interfaces to be written in a similar manner to web pages.
-Such applications must be created using the Mozilla codebase (or a fork of it); the most prominent example is the Firefox web browser.&nbsp;[†](#w-xul) ℹ︎&nbsp;[developer.mozilla.org/XUL](https://developer.mozilla.org/XUL)
+Such applications must be created using the Mozilla codebase (or a fork of it), with the Firefox web browser being the most prominent example.&nbsp;[†](#w-xul) ℹ︎&nbsp;[developer.mozilla.org/XUL](https://developer.mozilla.org/XUL)

 XMLHttpRequest
 : An API in the form of an object whose methods transfer data between a web browser and a web server.
 The object is provided by the browser’s JavaScript environment.
 Particularly, retrieval of data from XHR for the purpose of continually modifying a loaded web page is the underlying concept of AJAX design.
 Despite the name, XHR can be used with protocols other than HTTP and data can be in the form of not only XML, but also HTML, JSON, or plain-text.&nbsp;[†](#w-xmlhttprequest)